-- 5pm the day 3 months after the time of taking possession.
+- 5pm on the day 3 months after the time of taking possession

 Class B - the warranty ends when the first of the following happens:

-- 5pm the day 1 month after the time of taking possession.
+- 5pm on the day 1 month after the time of taking possession

-When has a motor dealer failed to comply with a warranty?
+When has the motor dealer failed to comply with a warranty?

-Where a vehicle is the subject of a warranty, the buyer of the vehicle can bring an application under Sch 1, s 14 of the MDCAA, against the licensed motor dealer (warrantor) who sold the vehicle if the buyer has notified the motor dealer that the vehicle had a defect within the warranty period and the motor dealer:
+Where a vehicle is the subject of a warranty, the buyer of the vehicle can bring an application under Schedule 1, section 14 of the MDCAA, against the licensed motor dealer (warrantor) who sold the vehicle, if the buyer has notified the motor dealer that the vehicle had a defect within the warranty period and the motor dealer:

 - refused to accept that the defect is covered by the statutory warranty; or

-- accepted that the defect is covered by the statutory warranty but has failed to repair within the required period; or
+- accepted that the defect is covered by the statutory warranty but has failed to repair it within the required period of 14 days; or